What All Moms-to-Be Should Know About COVID in Pregnancy

 If you’re COVID-positive, you and baby will be isolated from healthy moms and babies in postpartum care.
 (Swamy notes that if you are COVID-positive and doing well, you shouldn’t have to isolate and separate from your baby.)

-Again, these are guidelines, not absolute rules, so your personal experience will depend on what policies your hospital/birthing center have put in place.
-The good news is that “according to the CDC, the risk of Mom passing COVID on to baby is low,” says Mieses Malchuk.
-“But it’s not impossible.”
 While staying together after birth has many benefits to both Mom and baby, she acknowledges that parents may have different levels of risk tolerance.
 “If Mom chooses to stay with her newborn, she should still wear a mask and practice all of the other infection control measures we know can lower COVID transmission risk.”
-What’s more, she stresses that “breastfeeding while COVID-positive is safe,” and that a new mom who’s planning to nurse “shouldn’t delay breastfeeding her newborn.”
+What’s more, she stresses that “breastfeeding while COVID-positive is safe” (with those protective measures), and that a new mom who’s planning to nurse “shouldn’t delay breastfeeding her newborn.”

 Additionally, Mieses Malchuk explains how important it is for helpers and visitors who interact with baby to get their COVID shots and booster (as well as their flu and Tdap shots).
-Parents can also ask visitors and helpers to wear masks around the baby for even more protection.
+Parents can also ask visitors and helpers to wear masks around baby for even more protection.
 Finally, anyone with known exposure to the virus or who shows symptoms of any kind should isolate away from baby until they get a negative COVID test.

 Alexa Mieses Malchuk, MD, MPH, is an assistant professor in the department of family medicine at the University of North Carolina’s School of Medicine.
 She also practices family medicine at UNC and has a special interest in public health.
 She earned her medical degree and master of public health degree at the Icahn School of Medicine at Mount Sinai and completed her residency at Duke University Medical Center.